 - 1) I got familiar with grammar

 - 2) I memorized basic declinations and conjugations with mnemonics

-- 3) I memorized about 50 basic words with mnemonics
+- 3) I memorized about 50 essential words with mnemonics

-- 4) I started producing a lot of sentences by talking to myself and by using the aforementioned words and grammar
+- 4) I started producing a lot of sentences by talking to myself and by using the words and mentioned above

 - 5) I “rinsed and repeated” points 2-4.
 Each time I increased the number of words and grammar constructions

 Of course, there was also listening and reading practice.
-If someone asks me what is the quickest way to learn a language, I show them this plan.
+If someone asks me what the quickest way to learn a language is, I show them this plan.

 Ok, I also tell them to use ANKI.